mrdimejisam/Fundraising-for-Charity-Organization/README.md

 https://public.tableau.com/app/profile/oladele.oladimeji.samuel/viz/Donation-Donordata/Dashboard2

 ### INTRODUCTION
-I was given a hypothetical situation that I am a Data Analyst working for the charity, Education for ALL.
+I was given a hypothetical situation as a Data Analyst working for the charity, Education for ALL.
 I have been asked by the Head of Fundraising to present the data on donor insights and donation rates.

 Within the Fundraising team, my objectives are to: